FaisalAli19/chi-td/docs/auth.md

 ---
-id: functionality
+id: auth
-title: Functionality
+title: Authentication
-sidebar_label: Functionality
+sidebar_label: Authentication
 ---

-## Authentication

 Authentication is the process of recognizing a user’s identity.
 It is the mechanism of associating an incoming request with a set of identifying credentials.
 The credentials provided are compared to those on a file in a database of the authorized user’s information on a local operating system or within an authentication server.